tlswg/draft-ietf-tls-external-psk-importer/draft-wood-tls-external-psk-importer.md

 hash function from the set of hashes used during while importing keys.
 This does not affect the KDF operation used to derive concrete PSKs.

-# TLS 1.2 Compatibility
+# Backwards Compatibility

-As specified, key importers do not affect TLS 1.2.
 Recall that TLS 1.2 permits computing the TLS PRF with any hash algorithm and PSK.
 Thus, an external PSK may be used with the same KDF (and underlying HMAC hash algorithm) as TLS 1.3 with importers.
 However, critically, the derived PSK will not be the same since the importer differentiates the PSK via the identity and hash function.
-Thus, TLS 1.3 imported PSKs are distinct from those used in TLS 1.2 and avoid cross-protocol collisions.
+Thus, PSKs imported for TLS 1.3 are distinct from those used in TLS 1.2, and thereby avoid cross-protocol collisions.

-However, as an added defense, keys imported for an endpoint that supports TLS 1.2 and 1.3 SHOULD derive a PSK specific to TLS 1.2 by using "tls12" as ImportedIdentity.label and SHA256 as ImportedIdentity.hash.
-The hint for this imported PSK is not modified.

 # Security Considerations